 Puppy training classes are a great idea for all dogs because they are a great way to socialize pups and build confidence in owners.
 If you’re an experienced dog owner, you might not see the need for puppy training classes.
 The Great Dane is not a particularly protective or dominant dog breed, so obedience training isn’t likely to be necessary.

 Initial puppy training classes cost, on average, $100 for a five-week course.
 This typically involves one 1-hour session per week.
-If you would like a more intense or a one-to-one training course, it will cost much more than this.
+If you would like a more intense or one-to-one training course, it will cost much more than this.
 For example, some dog training companies charge several thousand dollars for doggy-style boot-camp training.
 It all depends on how much assistance you need.

 The Great Dane has a huge appetite, so food designed for your Giant breed dog is likely to be one of your greatest, most frequent bills.
 You can expect that an average adult will eat just under 60 pounds of food every month.
 This means that you can expect to spend around $95 on your monthly food bill.
-If you want to buy higher quality food for your Dane, you’ll end up spending a bit more.
+If you want to buy higher-quality food for your Dane, you’ll end up spending a bit more.
 Which we recommend that you do.

 If your doggo eats more or less, the amount will obviously change.
 And because puppies eat less than adults, you’re likely to spend a little less than this in the first year.
-If they require a specialist prescription diet, the costs will be much higher.
+If they require a special prescription diet, the costs will be much higher.
 Or if you choose raw meat over kibble, the costs will be higher still.

 Medical & Insurance